CS-SI/pytest-executable/doc/index.rst

 one version of |exe|.
 All the directory trees have the same hierarchy, this convention allows |ptx| to work out what to test and what to check.
-Except for the inputs tree, you do not have to manually create the directory hierarchies, as they are automatically created by |ptx| when it is executed.
+Except for the inputs tree, you do not have to manually create the directory hierarchies, as they are automatically created by |ptx|.

-In the inputs tree, a test case is a directory that contains:

-- the |exe| input files
-- a |yaml| file with basic settings
-- optionnal |pytest| and python scripts for adding checks and post-processes
+To create a test case, see :ref:`add-test-case-label`.

 In the outputs tree, a test case directory typically contains: